Skip to content

 - It is a pleasure to announce that our PhD student, Noemi Garau, has been awarded for the “Progetto Roberto Rocca Visiting Student Fellowship” for the 2021-2022 academic year.
-The Progetto Roberto Rocca is a collaboration between MIT and the Milan Politecnico (POLIMI), which support circulation of people, ideas and scientific practices between MIT and Politecnico.
+The Progetto Roberto Rocca is a collaboration between MIT and the Milan Politecnico (POLIMI), which supports circulation of people, ideas and scientific practices between MIT and Politecnico.
 Congratulations to Noemi!

 - WE ARE RECRUITING!!!
-We are looking for a possible PhD candidate to be involved in the project “A technical framework for combining multi-parametric imaging with advanced modelling in personalized radiotherapy” funded by Associazione Italiana per la Ricerca contro il Cancro (AIRC).
+We are looking for a possible research fellow to be involved in the project “A technical framework for combining multi-parametric imaging with advanced modelling in personalized radiotherapy” funded by Associazione Italiana per la Ricerca contro il Cancro (AIRC).
 The project aims at integrating patient-specific multi-parametric imaging and advanced mathematical models revealing macroscopic, microscopic and radiobiological information, to provide the empowerment of treatment outcome prediction, patients’ stratification and subsequent treatment optimization and personalization in external beam radiotherapy.
-If you are interested, please contact Prof. Guido Baroni (firstname.lastname@example.org).
+If you are interested, please contact Prof. Guido Baroni (email@example.com).

 - WE ARE RECRUITING!!
 The CartCasLab takes part to the RAPTOR (Real-time Adaptive Particle Therapy of Cancer) project.
 RAPTOR is a Marie Skłodowska-Curie Innovative Training Network (ITN) funded by the Horizon 2020 Framework Programme of the European Union which will start on the 1st March 2021.
 The recruitment process for 15 PhD students is now open.
 Please, visit the RAPTOR website for details on the project and on the application procedure. —– CLOSED —–